jdoleary/Spellmasons/docs/TasksCurrent.md

 - Content: Add vampire modifier which reverses the effects of health and damage
 - Task: Make contageous spread more obvious
 - Allow for restoring mana mid cast with something like mana steal
+    - Take mana as each card is cast, not all at the beginning
 - Client joins network with id of "1" if they've been playing singleplayer and have that id saved
 - Bug: You can swap into obstacles
 - Dad: